hvarS/medical-app/README.md

    pip install -r requirements.txt
 ### Usage

+#### Note
+Before usage, please download the model and add the weights to the project directory
+Use:
+`mkdir weights`

 Follow the below steps to run the app on your local machine:

 1. Activate the 'anti-celiac' environment: